 The first Public Open House (POH #1) was held on June 25 2009 and was used to introduce the study and present a preliminary assessment of Transitway route alternatives.

-Since POH #1, the preliminary assessment has been refined through stakeholder consultation and additional technical analysis and a Transitway route has been recommended on the north side of Highway 417.
+Since POH #1, the preliminary assessment

+has been refined through stakeholder con-

+sultation and additional technical analysis

+and a Transitway route has been recom-

-The route assessment process is documented in the "Assessment of Effects and Comparative Evaluation of Route Alternatives" (AECERA) Report.
+The route assessment process is documented in the "Assessment of Effects and Comparative Evaluation of Route Alternamended on the north side of Highway 417.